GUIDE 2025

 Best For: Companies with a sales and marketing team.

-Like other cloud-based solutions, Seismic is a centralized repository that automatized workflow processes with the ability to quickly organize documents, file sharing, document authoring, and other features you’d expect from a document control software.
+Like other cloud-based solutions, Seismic is a centralized repository that automates workflow processes with the ability to quickly organize documents, file sharing, document authoring, and other features you’d expect from document control software.

 One nifty feature is automatically stale dating certain documents.
 Although not too flashy, it can save a lot of time when you want to ensure compliance.
-Files get lost, and even if you have multiple administrators, an expired invoice might go under the radar.
+Files get lost, and an expired invoice might go under the radar even if you have multiple administrators.
 But with Seismic, that will never happen since the DMS system keeps a watchful eye no matter how many files you have.

 This is great for business continuity since it’s less likely that you’ll end up in an annoying situation where you have to backtrack files.

 Furthermore, Seismic’s search feature stands out.
-It’s effortless to find the document that you need and any related file as well.
+It’s effortless to find the document you need and any related files.
 All you have to do is type in the keyword, and Seismic will list what you’re looking for easy access.

 4. Digify